 When we started it was only me and a few associates and then we doubled in size and it was a case of where to get more people from.
 We were all in the 40s and 50s age brackets, so we went to the university and told them we wanted to recruit younger people, including from different backgrounds.
 It worked really well and it’s brought diversity of thought, which is crucially important.

-Lastly, what advice would you give to employers about employing people with disabilities and diversity generally?
+What advice would you give to employers about employing people with disabilities and diversity generally?

 From personal experience, I have found that, when you employ disabled people, they are much more likely to stay in the job for longer, be more committed and, contrary to popular belief, they take less time off sick.
 Ultimately this saves money on recruitment and training.
 People who are on the autistic spectrum can bring added benefits in terms of neurodiversity.
-For example, we have one guy who can solve our IT problems in a quarter of the time that anyone else in the team could.
+For example, we have one guy who can solve our IT problems in a quarter of the time than anyone else in the team could.

 Companies like Google understand this, which is why many of their software engineers are neurodiverse.
 When thinking about inclusion generally, my principal has always been to treat people as you would like to be treated.